 Thorlabs offers aluminum oxide, silicon carbide, and calcined alumina lapping/polishing sheets to polish a connector after the fiber has been epoxied into the ferrule.
 Lapping sheets are like sandpaper for optical connectors.
-Tiny aluminum oxide, silicon carbide, or calcined alumina particles are glued to a substrate of polyester with resin.
+Tiny aluminum oxide, silicon carbide, or calcined alumina particles are glued to a substrate of polyester with a non-pressure-sensitive adhesive.
 As we highly recommend a four step polishing process when using these sheets, we offer our sheets in four different grit sizes: 5 µm grit using silicon carbide, 1 and 3 µm grits using aluminum oxide, and 0.3 µm grit using calcined alumina.

 Typically, each area of each sheet can only be used once to polish a single connector.
 Care should be taken when polishing your connector as these sheets can cause undercutting especially with ceramic or zirconia ferrules.
 Undercutting occurs when the fiber material is removed quicker than the ferrule material creating a dip just above the fiber.
 When the connector is mated to another connector, instead of getting a good glass-to-glass interface, the air gap created by the undercutting causes a glass-air-glass interface and undesirable excess loss.

 These 11” x 9” sheets should be used with our glass polishing plates and rubber mats (see below).

 Note: All polishing/lapping sheets for stainless steel ferrules are sold in packages of 10.